 Amman, the capital of Jordan, is an ancient city facing distinct modern challenges.
-Built on seven hills, Amman has expanded in size and population from a quaint sleepy town at the close of World War II, to the bustling, multicultural, and modern metropolis it is today.
+Originally built on seven hills, Amman has expanded in size and population from a quaint sleepy town at the close of World War II, to the bustling, multicultural, and modern metropolis it is today.
 Under King Abdullah II and his father King Hussein, Jordan has made great strides in education, health care, and economic reform.
-These advances have been made while creating a distinctively Jordanian democratic structure.

 Characteristics of Jordanian society include an emphasis on family, religion, gender roles, and honor.
 Life in Jordan revolves around the family.
 Nuclear, and sometimes extended, families often occupy the same house and children generally continue to live with their parents until they are married.
-Jordanians in Amman socialize by strolling along Rainbow or Wakalat St., visiting malls, chatting in cafes, and engaging in many other activities that are also common in the West.
-Jordan is known for its Levantine cuisine including hummus, baba ghanoush, tabbouleh, olives, falafel, rice, grilled meats, and yogurt sauces.
+Jordanians in Amman socialize by strolling along Rainbow or Wakalat St., visiting malls, chatting in cafes, and engaging in many other activities that are also common in the Westfamiliar to U.S. students.
+Jordan is known for its Levantine cuisine including hummus, baba ghanouj, tabbouleh, olives, falafel, rice, grilled meats, and yogurt sauces.

 Learn more about being a YES Abroad student in Jordan:

 Students will attend a private school.
 The primary language of instruction will be English for YES Abroad students, though the school offers instruction in Arabic as well.
 School typically runs from 7:30 am to 2:30 pm and uniforms are customary.
 The school uses the International Baccalaureate (IB) system and offers a few extracurricular activities, including volleyball and track teams.
 The student body is made up of Jordanians and international students.